• Home

 I think it is possible, and it’s not as hard as you might think.

-I spent a lot of time hating natural and homemade cleaners because they just flat didn’t work.
-It took me longer to scrub, and my toilets still stunk, so I would go back to using bleach based cleaners.
+I spent a lot of time hating natural and homemade cleaners because they just didn’t work.
+It took me longer to scrub, and my toilets still stunk, so I would go back to using bleach-based cleaners.

 The main culprit was one that claimed to be made with essential oils.
 Talk about a disappointment!

-So when a friend posted on Facebook more than a year ago, about how she had cleaned all the gross bug goo on the front of her car (you know what I’m talking bout, right?) with lemon essential oil, I was less than impressed.
+So when a friend posted on Facebook more than a year ago about how she had cleaned all the gross bug goo on the front of her car (you know what I’m talking about, right?) with lemon essential oil, I was less than impressed.

 I imagined she just scrubbed the tar out of it so she could brag on her essential oil.